 The National Short Wave Listeners Club (NSWLC) is affiliated with the IRTS.
-We offer free, live online courses to help you study for and pass the HAREC exam in line with the Irish regulations set out by ComReg.
-Our current course has started in Nov 2022 and runs until May 2023.
-You can join us any time.
+We offer free, live online courses to help you pass the HAREC licensing exam required by the Irish regulations set out by ComReg.
+Our last six-month course has ended in the spring, and the next one is planned for the late autumn.

-Weekday classes are led by volunteers who are experienced radio operators.
+Thursday HAREC classes are led by volunteers who are experienced radio operators.
 Members also meet on Sundays to socialise and chat about anything related to amateur radio.
-We use our email group to organise online.
+You are welcome to join us at any time, especially if you plan to self-study.
+You can have all your questions answered every Sunday, or by using our email group, which we also use to organise our activities.

-Follow the 3 steps below to get on the air!
+Follow the three steps below to get on the air!

 The IRTS has been the national society for radio amateurs and experimenters in Ireland since 1932.
 It is a member of the IARU, the International Amateur Radio Union, who coordinate our affairs with the ITU, the International Telecommunications Union.
 Thanks to them, we have access to the valuable radio spectrum.